-The Banking Ordinance and the Banking (Capital) Rules set out the current requirements relating to the minimum capital adequacy ratios for an authorised institution incorporated in Hong Kong and the methodology for calculating these ratios.
+The Banking Ordinance and the Banking (Capital) Rules set out the current requirements relating to the minimum capital adequacy ratios and leverage ratio for an authorised institution incorporated in Hong Kong and the methodology for calculating these ratios.

-The Bank is required to compute its capital adequacy ratios on a combined basis that includes the Bank and its overseas branch.
+The Bank is required to compute its capital adequacy ratios and leverage ratio on a combined basis that includes the Bank and its overseas branch.

-The Bank complied with the capital requirements imposed by the HKMA throughout 2018 and 2017.
+The Bank complied with the capital requirements imposed by the HKMA throughout 2019 and 2018.